For overall facial geometry

 When I first started investigating face rating platforms, I thought the differences would be minor - maybe a point here or there based on different algorithms.
 Boy, was I wrong.
 Using a control photo of a model rated 7.8 by professional casting directors, I received scores of 3.2 from Photofeeler, 6.1 from FaceRate, 8.7 from BeautyMeter, and 5.4 from RateMyFace's original platform.
 That's a 5.5 point spread on a 10-point scale - completely meaningless for anyone trying to get accurate feedback.

 The inconsistency gets worse when you factor in timing.
-I uploaded the same photo to RateMyFace at different times of day and got scores varying by 2.3 points on average.
-Peak usage hours (7-9 PM) consistently produced lower ratings, while off-peak times (2-4 AM) skewed higher by an average of 1.8 points.
-This suggests that user demographics and mood states dramatically impact crowd-sourced ratings - something no legitimate scientific measurement should tolerate.
+The same photo uploaded at different times of day returns wildly different scores: peak usage hours (7-9 PM) consistently produce lower ratings, while off-peak hours (2-4 AM) skew higher.
+User demographics and mood states dramatically impact crowd-sourced ratings — something no legitimate measurement system should tolerate.

 Dr. Rachel Calogero's 2019 study at the University of Kent found that peer ratings vary by up to 40% based solely on the rater's current emotional state and recent social media exposure.
 When someone just scrolled through Instagram's highlight reel before rating faces, they scored photos 1.6 points lower on average.
 This fundamental flaw makes crowd-sourced platforms like traditional RateMyFace completely unreliable for actual self-assessment.

 The math becomes even more problematic when you examine sample sizes.
 Most RateMyFace-style platforms show you results after just 15-30 ratings, but statistical significance for attractiveness ratings requires at least 100+ diverse raters according to research from the American Psychological Association.
-I tracked photos that eventually received 200+ ratings and found the scores shifted by 0.8 points on average between the first 30 ratings and the final tally.
+Photos that eventually receive 200+ ratings typically shift meaningfully between the first 30 ratings and the final tally, which is why early-window scores are unreliable.

 Pro tip